Skip to content

 The Problem Nobody Talks About at Dinner

 Here’s a number that should bother you more than it does: the average person spends six hours and forty minutes per day looking at a screen.
-That’s according to Exploding Topics, pulling from global tracking data, and it hasn’t gone down in three years.
+That’s from Exploding Topics, pulling from global tracking data, and it hasn’t gone down in three years.
 It’s gone up.

 But the number isn’t the interesting part.
-The interesting part is what happens during those six hours and forty minutes.
+The interesting part is what fills those six hours and forty minutes.
 Because most of it isn’t productive.
 Most of it isn’t entertaining.
-Most of it is doom scrolling: that state where the hand moves, the eyes scan, the brain registers almost nothing.
+Most of it is what I’ve started calling dead scrolling: the hand moves, the eyes scan, and the brain registers almost nothing.
 You’re not consuming.
 You’re not creating.
 You’re not even relaxing.
-You’re just... present, in the worst possible sense of the word.
+You’re just present, in the worst possible sense.

 There’s clearly a hunger here.
 But I noticed something odd about most of the solutions.
 They’re built on restriction.
 Lock your phone.
 Block your apps.
 Set timers.
-Punish yourself with guilt notifications when you exceed them.
+Punish yourself with guilt notifications when you go over.

 It’s the digital equivalent of putting a padlock on the refrigerator.
 It might work for a week.
-But it doesn’t change what you’re hungry for.
+It doesn’t change what you’re hungry for.

 Not restriction.
 Replacement.
-Give people something genuinely good, and they won’t need to be told to stop scrolling.
+Give people something actually good, and they won’t need to be told to stop scrolling.
 They’ll stop because they already got what they came for.
-(There’s a famous jam study that proved this twenty-six years ago.)
+(There’s a famous jam study that proved this twenty-six years ago.
+I think about it more than is probably reasonable.)

 What One Good Thing Actually Is